Before you read this continuation post, be sure to check out How I moved to Colorado! 🙂

 Olga mentored me and helped me walk through the transition.
 She introduced me to people who became my friends to this day.
 She also took me to a worship pastor’s house the day after I landed, and with that, the door to ministry opened up.

-On the last day of my fast, I heard God telling me to call the trip organizer because he’d know what I should do next.
-I called him up as soon as I could, told him about my move to Colorado, and how I felt about God wanting me here now.
+On the last day of my fast, I heard God tell me to call the trip organizer because he’d know what I should do next.
+I called him up, told him about my move to Colorado, and how I felt about God wanting me here now.
 He said,

 “I’m so happy for you and how God is working in your life.
 The account number is *blah*blah*blah*, you can send the money there and it will go toward Ukraine’s Bible school building fund.
 God bless you on your journey.”